mbelekar/search-app/README.md

 - Fixtures, helper test classes and custom matchers are used to keep the code DRY

 ### Trade-offs
-- Some coupling with classes that are seemded to be safe.
+- Some coupling with classes that are deemed to be safe.
 Eg: `DataBuilder` is coupled with `Loader` as the the latter is meant to just glob files from directory and send to `Parser`.
 This responsibility is less likely to change if the source data always going to be in file format

 ### Improvements
 - The data is loaded every time a search command is run.
 Design can be changed to load once and search multiple times.